karwa/swift-url-tools/README.md

 <img src="example6.png" height="50%" width="50%">

-The app contains a local copy of the JSDom live URL viewer website (in `live-viewer/Resources/live-viewer/`), which is loaded in to a WKWebView.
-Unfortunately, I haven't had any success getting it to work in a view-less JavascriptCore context, but in theory that might work one day.
+The app contains a local copy of the JSDom live URL viewer website (in `live-viewer/Resources/live-viewer/`).

 ## Getting Started